V. The Healed Relationship

 When we dedicate our relationships to holiness, the ego goes on full alert – for special relationships are the best it can give us.
 Our egos resist holiness for as long as we accept specialness in its place, we will not see God, for we draw close to God only in mutuality, equality, and undivided love for one another.
 As humans we could never give up the need for specialness on our own.
 It is born in us!
 It is a requirement of the ego realm.
 While it is impossible for flesh beings to love the way God calls us to love, when we will with Holy Spirit, that which is impossible in the flesh becomes possible in Spirit.

 A Course in Miracles.
-Chapter 11 God or the ego.
-VII The condition of reality.
+Chapter 17 Forgiveness and the holy relationship.
+V. The healed relationship 1-7.
 Foundation for Inner Peace, Second Edition (1992).

 For daily 2021 Workbook lessons visit www.i-choose-love.com courtesy of Linda R.

 Audio credit: www.eckiefriar.com